kidaa30/ohimanual/3_conduct_manual/practical_FP.md

 what type of modeling to take.
 There are many different modeling approaches, and most are based on either catch alone, or catch-per-unit-effort.

+> The Ocean Health Index relies on freely accessible, open-source data that is consistently updated over time.
+Here are two datasets used in the OHI-Global assessments, which could be also be useful for OHI+ assessments: Fisheries catch over time from the [Sea Around Us Project](http://www.seaaroundus.org) (seaaroundus.org) and Global fisheries landings over time from [FAO](http://www.fao.org/fishery/statistics/en) (fao.org/fishery/statistics/en).

 _If only catch data are available_, it is highly recommended to follow the approach in the _2013 global assessment_ (Halpern *et al.* 2015) rather than the 2012 global assessment (Halpern *et al.* 2012).
 All global assessments use